waldyr/sublime-installer/README.md

 ### Usage
 Just type the following line on your terminal and let the script do the job for you!
-Unless you pass a directory to install sublime, the script will install Sublime at the current directory.
+Unless you pass a directory to install sublime, the script will install Sublime at /lib/ directory.
-_If you want to pass a spaced folder's name see [troubleshooting section](https://github.com/waldyr/Sublime-Installer/edit/master/README.md#troubleshooting)_
+_Problems?!
+Please take a look at [troubleshooting section](https://github.com/waldyr/Sublime-Installer/edit/master/README.md#troubleshooting)_

 ````
 $ wget --no-check-certificate https://raw.github.com/waldyr/Sublime-Installer/master/install_sublime.sh
-$ bash install_sublime.sh /opt/ # If blank then current dir
+$ bash install_sublime.sh /opt/ # If blank then /lib/
 #######################################
 ########## Sublime Installer ##########
 #######################################